EliahKagan/Dijkstra/README.md

 button](#run-the-computation) do all its work on a worker thread on the managed thread pool, instead of on the UI thread.
-Unlike the graph generator, which uses [Windows Forms](https://en.wikipedia.org/wiki/Windows_Forms) and must make all UI changes on the UI thread, all of the output (including any errors) from running Dijkstra&rsquo;s algorithm and reporting the results is being [marshaled across a process boundary](https://www.linqpad.net/HowLINQPadWorks.aspx) to LINQPad to be displayed, which is done in a thread-safe fashion.
+Unlike the graph generator, which uses [Windows Forms](https://en.wikipedia.org/wiki/Windows_Forms) and must make any changes shown in its own UI on the UI thread, all of the output (including any errors) from running Dijkstra&rsquo;s algorithm and reporting the results is being [marshaled across a process boundary](https://www.linqpad.net/HowLINQPadWorks.aspx) to LINQPad to be displayed, which is done in a thread-safe fashion.